Architecture

 Note: Your resume should indicate both educational and professional accomplishments. - A two-page statement of your interest in graduate study in architecture.
 This should be a concise, articulate presentation of your academic and career goals, and any specific interests you have in architectural topics for graduate research and design.
 It should reflect your prior intellectual and professional engagement with these issues, and may also provide some additional perspective on the work illustrated in the portfolio.

 The relatively small size of the program allows for consistent one-on-one advising with the faculty, particularly with one’s studio critic.
-Students also meet on a regular basis with their Professional Practice advisor, a dedicated faculty member who facilitates students’ placement into firms for their co-op assignments and who tracks their progress towards meeting the experience requirement for licensure as an architect.
-At the end of the academic year students may also make an appointment with the Program Coordinator in order to receive an evaluation of their overall progress in the program.
+Students also meet on a regular basis with their professional practice advisor, a dedicated faculty member who facilitates students’ placement into firms for their co-op assignments and who tracks their progress towards meeting the experience requirement for licensure as an architect.

 - UC's College of Design, Architecture, Art, and Planning (DAAP) is one of the most comprehensive colleges of its type in the country.
 A collection of nationally respected design and art programs is housed in a unique and educationally stimulating architectural setting.
 Architecture students have opportunities to enroll in courses in a range of related disciplines and to participate in interdisciplinary studios or special projects.